stefanache/MFP-ANAF-RO/python/Ollama_structured_outputs/ReadMe.md

           setting='Unknown'
           text_content='The image shows a person with long hair walking along a fence near a body of water.
                         The person is wearing a red shirt and black pants, and they are holding onto the fence as they walk.
-                        In the background, there is a large body of water, possibly a lake or river, and some trees can be seen in the distance.'
+                        In the background, there is a large body of water, possibly a lake or river, and some trees can be seen i n the distance.'
           ======STOP======

           Press any key to continue . . .